sdcastillo/Loss-Development-Triangles/README.md

 For a definition of a loss development triangle and why they are important, see Wikipedia: https://en.wikipedia.org/wiki/Chain-ladder_method

 **Methods:**

+1. Organize the excel files
+2. Load the data into R
+3. Create combined development triangle

 To locate the current working directory, I use the package `here`.
 To read in the Excel files and manipulate the data, I use `readxl`, `dplyr`, and `plyr`.
 The package `ChainLadder` has a variety of tools for actuarial reserve analysis.